nikolay-turpitko/me-gitpages-hugo/about-me/content/recent projects/taxi.md

 JavaScript code (there are plenty of alternatives nowadays).

-Reimplemented with Dojo, application became significantly lighter, it stopped to crash on Motorola every now and then.
+Reimplemented with Dojo, application became significantly lighter, it stopped to crash on Motorola now and then.
 But I was still disappointed at Apache Cordova performance and development clumsiness.
-Don't know, if it become better since then, but I decided __never touch Apache Cordova (or similar products) again__.
+Don't know, if it's became better since then, but I decided __never touch Apache Cordova (or similar products) again__.

-It turns out, that we spent more time patching and plumbing our app, making the same codebase to work at completely different environments, then we, probably, would spent, developing native versions for every platform.
+It turns out, that we spent more time patching and plumbing our app, making the same codebase to work at completely different environments, then we, probably, would spend, developing native versions for every platform.
 For such a small and simple app it does not worth it.
 And for bigger app, I suspect, the amount of differences is much bigger, so plumbing will take even more efforts.